 Many natural ecosystems across New Zealand are benefitting from mammalian predator and weed control and Kaipupu Wildlife Sanctuary is no exception.
 The success of our pest control programme is directly linked to the likelihood of further translocations.
 Monitoring programmes, like five minute birds counts and surveys of invertebrates and lizards tell us a lot about the success of our pest control.
-Five minute bird counts are currently undertaken each year by volunteers and show a statistically significant increase in the number of bellbirds and tui, likely in response to predator control work.
-Our plant specialist volunteer team leader has completed a comprehensive plant survey adding a number of previously unrecorded native species to the list of those present on the sanctuary.
-We now regularly employ a contractor to target weed species at the Sanctuary, and this vital work will reduce the competition for space, light and resources.
+Five minute bird counts3 are currently undertaken each year by volunteers and show a statistically significant increase in the number of bellbirds and tui, likely in response to predator control work.
+Last year, we employed a contractor to target weed species at the Sanctuary, this vital work will reduce the competition for space, light and resources.

 Kaipupu Wildlife Sanctuary also provides economic benefits for Marlborough.
-The Sanctuary is visited by many local, national and, until the interruption from Covid 19, international visitors who all require transport to the Sanctuary.
+The Sanctuary is visited by many local, national and international visitors who all require transport to the Sanctuary.
 Local water taxi and tour companies are visiting Kaipupu Wildlife Sanctuary regularly due to its close proximity to Picton and the wildlife viewing opportunities.
 Kaipupu Point Mainland Island Society also holds a concession to provide guided tours of the Sanctuary.

-We believe that as we meet our biodiversity goals Kaipupu Wildlife Sanctuary will become a significant destination for visitors to the region, where wildlife viewing is an easy ten minute boat ride from Picton.
+We believe that as we met our biodiversity goals Kaipupu Wildlife Sanctuary will become a significant destination for visitors to the region, where wildlife viewing is an easy ten minute boat ride from Picton.
 As an advocacy tool for conservation and restoration, Kaipupu Wildlife Sanctuary is uniquely positioned to provide educational opportunities and hands on conservation experience for the whole community.
 Ongoing support from the Department of Conservation, Port Marlborough, Marlborough District Council and local businesses will ensure that we achieve all this and more.